Patterns by Crochet Hook Sizes

 The pattern was added to your Crochet Patterns.

 What’s the best hook size and yarn weight combination?
 It all depends on what you’re trying to make!
-If you need help choosing a crochet hook, we have a helpful guide to how to find your best crochet hook size.
+If you need help choosing a crochet hook, we have a helpful guide to how to find your best crochet hook size, or you can check the yarn label when buying your yarn.
+Most labels will list the recommended yarn weight, though you can still switch it up if you tend to crochet tightly or loosely or you're going after a specific effect.
 If you already have a yarn and hook in hand, then check out the projects that best fit your crochet hook size.

 Patterns by Crochet Hook Sizes